 My favorite ankle weights are the ones that go to (at least) 10 pounds each.

-Most also have an adjustable hook and loop closure with velcro that ensures a secure fit – no matter what your weight or size.
+Most also have an adjustable hook and loop closure with velcro that ensures a secure fit – no matter your weight or size.

 Give this workout a try.